Labour launches policy review as data shows £255m cut to rural communities – LabourList

 As set out in the government’s agricultural transition plan, cuts in funding will vary.
 Farmers receiving less than £30,000 currently will see their subsidy reduced by 5% while those receiving over £150,000 will see a 25% cut, for example.

-A DEFRA spokesperson told LabourList: “Our future farming policy will create cleaner, greener landscapes, helping build towards the government’s environmental goals and net-zero commitments.
+A Department for Environment, Food and Rural Affairs spokesperson told LabourList: “Our future farming policy will create cleaner, greener landscapes, helping build towards the government’s environmental goals and net-zero commitments.

 “As we phase out direct payments over the seven-year agricultural transition period, we will offer financial assistance to help farmers prepare, and invest in ways to improve their productivity and manage the environment sustainably.”